Integrations

 Using Phrase with TMGMT

-To use Phrase with TMGMT, follow these steps:
+To integrate Phrase with TMGMT, follow these steps:

 1. Install the TMGMT module on the Drupal site.

-2. Install the Phrase Translation Plugin for TMGMT available here.
+2. Install the Phrase Translation Plugin for TMGMT.

 Once installed, the Phrase Plugin will be available in the list of providers.